zphuc/CarND-Path-Planning-Project/README.md

 ##### 2.Behavior Planning (lines 296-315)

-   Basing the above peripheral prediction information, the ego car are planned
+   Basing the above peripheral prediction information, the ego car are manually planned

    (1) to change its lane to the available left or right lane and retain its speed when there is a car in front.